thomaspeugeot/ngimportissue/README.md

 ng new ng --defaults=true --minimal=true --no-standalone --routing --ssr=false
 ```

-## Import path for the project works for modules outsides the workspace

-The issue arises when ng tries to compiles modules outsides the workspace.
+## The issue arises when ng tries to compiles modules outsides the workspace.

 As seen in [ng/src/app/app.module.ts](https://github.com/thomaspeugeot/ngimportissue/blob/8a11d9dbe0a8a2b233f0e2073cc67723e63fb9a0/ng/src/app/app.module.ts), the application imports some modules that are outside the workspace.
 One of them is `GongModule`.